bchartier777/Multi-agent-RL/README.md

 # Modified implementation of MADDPG
 This is a modified implementation of Multi-agent Deep Deterministic Policy Gradient (MADDPG).
-[This] (https://github.com/Lizhi-sjtu/MARL-code-pytorch/tree/main), developed by Lizhi Sjtu.
+[This](https://github.com/Lizhi-sjtu/MARL-code-pytorch/tree/main), developed by Lizhi Sjtu.
 This is a well written implementation of multiple MARL  algorithms.<br/>

 ## Summary of changes
 The primary purpose of this implementation was to evaluate the benefit of the following changes to average return: